-Automatic Four-Month Extension
+Four-Month Extension

-You may receive an automatic four-month extension of time to file your New Jersey Resident Income Tax return if at least 80% of your actual tax liability is paid in the form of withholdings, estimated or other payments by the original due date, and or
+You may receive a four-month extension of time to file your New Jersey Resident Income Tax return if at least 80% of the tax liability computed on your Form NJ-1040 when filed is paid in the form of withholdings, estimated or other payments by the original due date, and or

-1. Federal extension filed.
+Federal extension filed.
 A copy of your Federal Application for Automatic Extension is enclosed with your final return and the box at the top of the NJ-1040 is checked;

 2. No Federal extension filed.
-You file a request for an automatic four-month extension on Form NJ-630, Application for Extension of Time to File New Jersey Gross Income Tax Return, by the original due date of the return.
+You file a request for a four-month extension on Form NJ-630, Application for Extension of Time to File New Jersey Gross Income Tax Return, by the original due date of the return.